Ruger LC9

-The Ruger LC9 (standing for "Lightweight Compact 9mm") is a 9mm caliber, recoil-operated, locked breech, hammer fired, semi-automatic pistol announced by Sturm, Ruger & Co. at the 2011 SHOT Show.
+The Ruger LC9 (standing for "Lightweight Compact 9mm") is a 9mm caliber, recoil-operated, locked breech, hammer fired, semi-automatic pistol.
+It was first announced by Sturm, Ruger & Co. at the 2011 SHOT Show.

 Overview

 The LC9 has a 3.12 inch barrel, and is 6 inch long and 4.5 inch tall.
 The LC9 is 0.9 inch wide, and weighs 17.1 oz with an empty magazine.

 It features a black polymer (glass-filled nylon) frame and blued alloy steel slide and barrel.

 The gun ships with one magazine, including two interchangeable base pads—one that fits flush with the frame, and the other (fitted to the magazine from the factory) that provides a grip extension of about 0.5 inch.

 This pistol has safety features, including a loaded chamber indicator and magazine disconnect safety, that allow it to be also sold in California and Massachusetts.

 In 2013, Ruger released a 9-round extended magazine for the LC9.

+It includes safety features such as a loaded chamber indicator and a magazine disconnect safety.